-The 2020 award went to the Washington Post’s reporting team composed of Sari Horwitz, Scott Higham, and Steven Rich (pictured left to right).
+The 2020 O’Brien Fellowship Award for Impact in Public Service Journalism went to the Washington Post’s reporting team composed of Sari Horwitz, Scott Higham, and Steven Rich (pictured left to right).
 From 2016 to late 2019, this team investigated the deadly opioid epidemic that shattered the nation.

 News Leaders Association judges called the work “an authoritative, groundbreaking series” in which “The Washington Post disclosed what drove the devastating opioid crisis that ravaged parts of America.”

 The judges also noted that “After a year-long court battle, The Post obtained a government database that Drug Enforcement Administration and drug industry officials had long fought to keep private.
 The records, and meticulous reporting, showed the full scope of the opioid epidemic and which manufacturers benefited.”

 The South Florida Sun Sentinel Team for “Parkland” Series

 The 2019 O’Brien Fellowship Award for Impact in Public Service Journalism went to The South Florida Sun Sentinel’s reporting team that investigated the root causes of the tragic mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

 ASNE judges wrote that the newspaper’s staff “faced an obstructing and recalcitrant school district, sheriff office, even a court system, which sought to intimidate, block and obfuscate reporters from uncovering the roots of the tragedy.
 Sun Sentinel staffers, using dogged reporting, public records, legal action, video evidence, uncovered a systematic failure in responsibility before, during and after the murders."